WebAIM - Web Accessibility In Mind

 1. Click Create PDF on the Acrobat tab.

-2. The Adobe Create PDF dialog will appear.
+2. The Adobe Create PDF dialog appears.
 Check the Remember my choice box, and then select Yes.
-You will only have to do this once
+You only have to do this once

 3. Select Open from the dialog that appears.